auth0/open-source-template/GENERAL-CONTRIBUTING.md

     * [Got a question or problem?](#got-a-question-or-problem?)
     * [Vulnerability Reporting](#vulnerability-reporting)

 ## Code of Conduct
 By participating and contributing to this project, you are expected to uphold our [Code of Conduct](link-to-be-added).

 ## Getting Started

 ### Making Changes

 When contributing to a repository, the first step is to open an issue in that repository to discuss the change you wish to make before making them.

 ### Opening Issues

 Before you submit a new issue please make sure to search all open and closed issues.
-It is possible your feature request/issue has already answered.
+It is possible your feature request/issue has already been answered.

 This repo includes an issue template that will walk through all the places to check before submitting your issue here.
 Please follow the instructions there to make sure this is not a duplicate issue and we have everything we need to research and reproduce this problem.

 ### Submitting Pull Requests

 Same goes for PRs, please search all open and closed PRs before submitting a new one.
 We do not want duplicate effort.